Steven Woolfe: Early life and education

-He read law at Aberystwyth University, won several awards and graduated with a Bachelor of Laws (LLB) degree in 1990.
+Woolfe read law at Aberystwyth University, won several awards and graduated with a Bachelor of Laws (LLB) degree in 1990.

 Legal career

-He pursued further studies at the Inns of Court School of Law in London, before being called to the Bar at The Inner Temple He initially undertook pupillage at Francis Taylor Buildings before completing pupillage at 2 Harcourt Buildings (now 5 St Andrews Hill) where he practiced criminal and general common law.
-He continued at 5 Paper Buildings but did not take tenancy there as he moved into his first role as an Employed Barrister acting as General Counsel for a stockbroking firm Merchant Securities Limited.
+Woolfe pursued further studies at the Inns of Court School of Law in London, before being called to the Bar at the Inner Temple.
+He initially undertook pupillage at Francis Taylor Buildings, before completing pupilage at 2 Harcourt Buildings (now 5 St Andrews Hill), where he practiced criminal and general common law.
+He continued at 5 Paper Buildings but did not take tenancy there, as he moved into his first role as an employed barrister, acting as General Counsel for a stockbroking firm, Merchant Securities Limited.

-He moved to the Union Bank of Switzerland, London office in the legal and compliance department where managed the private banking, derivatives desks and anti money laundering procedures.
-He then went onto work for several investment banks such as Credit Suisse, Barclays Capital and Standard Bank as well as Aviva.
+He moved to the Union Bank of Switzerland, London office in the legal and compliance department, where he managed the private banking and derivatives desks and was in charge of anti-money laundering procedures.
+He then went on to work for several investment banks, such as Credit Suisse, Barclays Capital and Standard Bank, as well as Aviva.

-Before becoming interested in politics he spent several years as general counsel for hedge fund managers such as Boyer Allan Investment Management LLP.
-He co-founded the Hedge Fund lawyers Association and was its chair for 2010 to 2102.
-Since 2019 he has also acted as a legal and regulatory consultant to financial institutions.
+Before becoming interested in politics, he spent several years as general counsel for hedge fund managers such as Boyer Allan Investment Management LLP.
+He co-founded the Hedge Fund Lawyers Association, and was its chair for 2010 to 2012.
+Since 2019, Woolfe has also acted as a legal and regulatory consultant to financial institutions.

 Political career

 Woolfe was introduced to UKIP by Lord Pearson of Rannoch and made his debut speech at UKIP's 2010 annual conference in Torquay.
-In 2010 Nigel Farage declared his intention to stand in the UKIP leadership, he appointed Woolfe, who was not a member of UKIP, to his team of senior spokespeople, as Economics spokesman.
+In 2010, Nigel Farage declared his intention to stand in the UKIP leadership.
+He appointed Woolfe, who was not a member of UKIP, to his team of senior spokespeople, as Economics spokesman.
 In 2011, Woolfe was elected to UKIP's National Executive Committee.

 Woolfe stood as a UKIP candidate for the City and East for the Greater London Authority in May 2012.

 In November 2012, Woolfe won UKIP's nomination to contest the Greater Manchester Police and Crime Commissioner elections.
 Woolfe's campaign message was one of tough on crime and the support of community policing.
 He finished fifth, polling 23,256 votes (8.55%).